 The two categories of financial revenue consist of preneed funeral insurance commission revenue and preneed funeral trust earnings on matured preneed contracts.
-Preneed funeral insurance commission revenue is deferred for one year after the preneed funeral contracts are sold.
-For the year ended December 31, 2016 as compared to the same period in 2015.
-Preneed funeral commission than in the same period of the previous year.
-Preneed funeral trust earnings decreased by approximately \$0.6 million, or 7.8%, in the year ended December 31, 2016.
-Preneed funeral contracts for which we earn a commission than in the same period of the previous year.
+Preneed funeral insurance commission revenue decreased by approximately \$0.1 million, or 3.7%, for the year ended December 31, 2016 as compared to the same period in 2015.
+Preneed funeral commission revenue is deferred for one year after the preneed funeral contracts are sold.
+For the year ended December 31, 2015, we sold less preneed funeral contracts for which we earn a commission than in the same period of the previous year.
 Preneed funeral trust earnings decreased by approximately \$0.6 million, or 7.8%, in the year ended December 31, 2016.
 Preneed funeral trust earnings include trust management fees charged by our wholly-owned registered investment advisor based on the fair market value of the trust assets.
 Operating profit for the two categories of financial revenue, on a combined basis, decreased 4.8% in the year ended December 31, 2016 compared to the same period in 2015 due primarily to the decrease in preneed funeral trust revenue.